 The path leads to the right, following the junction to the peak of the Predigstuhl, over damp rock steps, but secured with short ladders and steel cables.
 Once at the peak, you can let your eyes wander over Lake Hallstatt and the Dachstein at the opposite.
 The descent also follows the rock steps and then continues on the original path to the right.
 Over a rocky gorge and in serpentines, you follow the path down through the very steep eastern slope - past the junction to the "leadership fixed rope route".

-Once on the forest road, turn right to the restaurant Berghof Predigstuhl.
-Below the restaurant follow the way on the left, it goes back to Posern in further hairpin bends.
+Once on the forest road, turn right to Lesehotel.
+Below the hotel follow the way on the left, it goes back to Posern in further hairpin bends.

 Fancy more hikes?